-Here is a short guide on how to activate and use Baybayin-Buhid, Baybayin-Hanunoó, and Baybayin-Tagalog using Google‘s Gboard app.
+Here is a short guide on how to activate and use Baybayin-Buhid, Baybayin-Hanunoó, Baybayin-Tagalog, and Baybayin-Tagbanwa, using Google‘s Gboard app.

 I. How to Install

-- Download the Gboard app from the Google Play Store. (
+- Download the Gboard app from the Google Play Store and Apple App Store.

 - Go to the Gboard settings